weilan-yuan/COPD_machine-learning/README.md

 1: data_clean.ipynb
     Split <the 20191023_finalalldata.csv > to train data and test data  (train_data.csv & test_data.csv)
 2: copd_trainset_final_code.ipynb
-     Use the machine learning method(SVM，LogisticRegression，DecisionTree，Nerualnetwork，Xgboost，KNN) with CV =5 to select the model and get average value of different evaluation parameter.The result is 5fold table and AUROC and PRRUC with 5fold label.
+     Use the machine learning method(SVM，LogisticRegression，DecisionTree，MLP，Xgboost，KNN) with CV =5 to select the model and get average value of different evaluation parameter.The result is 5fold table and AUROC and PRROC with 5fold label.

 3：copd_validate_final_code.ipynb
      Test the 6 models(from the train data) in test_data and set the model parameter to get the best result.
 The result is table and AUROC and PRROC.